 When you buy from Roam’s website, you can customize the color for just about every detail on the suitcase, including the front shell color, the back shell color, the zipper color, the binding color, the wheels color, the carry handle color and the monogram patch color, which Roam will also monogram for you.

-If we were to list the features, the suitcase would sound pretty typical; it’s the fact that Rimowa uses its best-in-class German design that really makes this suitcase worth it.
+If we were to list the features, the rolling luggage would sound pretty typical; it’s the fact that Rimowa uses its best-in-class German design that really makes this suitcase worth it.
 Sure, you have the strong polycarbonate exterior, interior dividers and telescopic handle, but take something like the wheels.
 These wheels use cushioned axles and a ball-bearing mount, which means a lot less stress and friction on the wheels over time, ensuring they last a lifetime.

-Alas, at nearly $700, we can’t promise you’ll get your money’s worth if you’re not a frequent traveler, so we’d only recommend spending this much if you travel very regularly or if you put a premium on long-lasting durable luggage.
+Alas, at nearly $900, we can’t promise you’ll get your money’s worth if you’re not a frequent traveler, so we’d only recommend spending this much if you travel very regularly or if you put a premium on long-lasting durable luggage.